EhudKirsh/VBA-Word-Macros/README.md

 '-------------------------------------------------------------------------------------------------

     'Update Bibliography References Table Style.
-This has to be before the TOCs, because resizing the Bibliography stops spilling into more pages
+This has to be before the TOCs, it can spill into more pages, so we start from the end
     Dim T As Table
     Dim F As field
     Dim FieldsCount As Long